FarmBot-Docs/farmbot-developers/v7/Documentation/source-of-truth.md

 ---
 title: "Source of Truth"
 slug: "source-of-truth"
-hidden: true
-createdAt: "2018-10-17T18:28:53.824Z"
-updatedAt: "2019-07-16T20:16:48.480Z"
 ---

-__Advanced material ahead:__
+* toc
+{:toc}

-The following is a technical document for advanced developers who require performing high-precision data operations.
-The majority of developers can view the information below as an implementation detail and not a hard requirement for understanding the FarmBot software stack.
+{% include callout.html type="warning" title="Advanced material ahead" content="The following is a technical document for advanced developers who require performing high-precision data operations.
+The majority of developers can view the information below as an implementation detail and not a hard requirement for understanding the FarmBot software stack." %}

 The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) states that it is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees: